DeSean Jackson Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Matchup vs. Indianapolis

-- Jackson's zero receiving yards in his one matchup against the Colts are 31.5 fewer than his over/under for Sunday's game.
+- Jackson collected zero receiving yards in his single career matchup against the Colts, 31.5 fewer than his over/under for Sunday's game.

-- Jackson did not have a touchdown catch in that matchup against the Colts.
+- Jackson did not have a touchdown catch in that outing against the Colts.

 - Note: Jackson's stats vs. Colts date back to 2016.

-- The 248.3 yards per game the Colts are conceding through the air makes them the NFL's 15th-ranked pass defense.
+- The Colts are conceding 248.3 passing yards per game this season, the NFL's 15th-ranked pass defense.

-- At 1.9 passing TDs conceded per game, the Colts defense is ranked 31st in the league.
+- At 1.9 passing TDs allowed per game, the Colts defense is ranked 31st in the league.

 Recent Performances